farao-community/farao-community.github.io/pages/docs/castor/rao-steps.md

 This leads to the consideration of different optimisation perimeters.
 Each perimeter calls for the application of one set of remedial actions.
 The preventive perimeter is the first computed.
-Optimisation will try to maximise the objective function value on this first perimeter.
+Optimisation will try to maximise the objective function value on this first perimeter (or just secure it, depending on the stop criterion).
 Then, each contingency in curative defines one perimeter of curative optimisation.
-Optimisation will try to maximise the objective function value of each of these perimeters.
+Optimisation will try to maximise the objective function value of each of these perimeters (or just secure it, depending on the stop criterion).

 ## Preventive perimeter {#preventive-rao}